rishiosaur/omega/README.md

 ## See What's Good

-You can ask Fuchsia if you should watch something using the key phrase, `should I watch`, and see what you should, shouldn't, and might watch.
-You can also ask about music with `should I listen to <artist-name>`.
+You can ask Fuchsia if you should watch something using the key phrase, `should I watch <movie/show name>`, and see what you should, shouldn't, and might watch.
+You can also ask about music with `should I listen to <artist name>`.

 ## Search the Web